Component

 The objectives of the course are

-- to be able to compute expectation and conditional laws
+- to be able to calculate expectations and conditional distributions

 - to be able to model an experiment by a Markov chain

-- to be able to compute the quantities of interest (probability and time to reach certain events)
+- to be able to calculate the quantities of interest (probability and time to reach certain events)

 - to be able to determine the asymptotic behavior of the process.

-L3 level probability course: random variables and vectors, modes of convergence of sequences of random variables, convergence of independent and identically distributed random variable sequences. (+ characteristic function if Gaussian vectors)
+L3 level probability courses: random variables and vectors, modes of convergence of sequences of random variables, convergence of independent and identically distributed random variable sequences. (+ characteristic function if Gaussian vectors)

-Linear algebra: matrix calculus, eigenelements, resolution of linear systems, linear recurrent sequences
+Linear algebra: matrix calculus, eigenelements, solving linear systems, linear recurrent sequences.

 Syllabus